SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/GenerateFollowUps.md

 Generate follow-ups for members in the selection.

-**Parameters:**
+## Parameters

- - **selectionId** The id of the selection to generate the follow-ups for.
+* **selectionId** The id of the selection to generate the follow-ups for.
- - **appointmentEntity** The NSAppointmentEntity with information about the appointment.
+* **appointmentEntity** The NSAppointmentEntity with information about the appointment.
- - **associateId** The associate to save the appointments on.
+* **associateId** The associate to save the appointments on.
 If saveOnContactOwner is true, this id will be ignored.
 Appointments wil be saved on current user if associateId = 0.
- - **saveOnContactOwner** If true, the appointments will be saved on contact owner (Our contact).
+* **saveOnContactOwner** If true, the appointments will be saved on contact owner (Our contact).
 This parameter will override associateId if true.
- - **uniqueContact** If true, only one appointment will be created for each contact.
+* **uniqueContact** If true, only one appointment will be created for each contact.